darinchau/arrow-puzzle-solver-exp-idle/README.md

+# Arrow puzzle solver

 This script solves the exponential idle hard arrow puzzle.
-It hasn't been very well tested yet but oh well

-I decided to share this script because why not.
+This program is distributed AS IS.
+If there is an error, please raise it in the issues page.

 Instructions: